Ancient India History - Early Civilizations

 The Tribes from the Caspian Sea

-Although these tribes were militarily superior with chariots and horses they didn`t invade or destroyed the Indus Valley civilisation.
+Although these tribes were militarily superior with chariots and horses they didn't invade or destroyed the civilization at the Indus Valley.

 In the contrary.
-The newcomer became accultured by this advanced culture and stayed.
+The newcomer became acculturated into this advanced culture and stayed.

 They adapted to the scientific knowledge and philosophical concepts of their host civilization, thereby elaborating and enriching their own tribal mythology.